Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: System Model and Problem Formulation

+Then, for an interval of length $T$, the uplink channel estimation needs to be conducted for $\frac{T}{T_p}$ times, leading to huge temporal domain pilot overhead.
+Therefore, the overall pilot training overhead $C_o$ can be defined as

-From the previous discussions, the overall pilot training overhead $C_o$ is huge, since the single-slot pilot training overhead $C_{sl}$ is large due to the high-dimensional CSI matrices and the pilot signal period $T_p$ is short in high-mobility scenarios.
-To circumvent such huge overall pilot training overhead, we consider spatial, frequency, and temporal channel extrapolation to systematically reduce the pilot training overhead from two perspectives: 1) reducing the single-slot pilot training overhead $C_{sl}$ (i.e., the spatial-frequency domain pilot overhead) via spatial-frequency channel extrapolation; 2) enlarging the pilot signal period $T_{p}$ via slot-level channel extrapolation and thereby reducing the temporal domain pilot overhead.
+To circumvent such huge overall pilot training overhead, we consider spatial, frequency, and temporal channel extrapolation to systematically reduce the pilot training overhead from two perspectives: 1) reducing the single-slot pilot training overhead $C_{sl}$ via spatial-frequency channel extrapolation; 2) reducing the times of single-slot channel estimations $\frac{T}{T_p}$ to reduce the temporal domain pilot overhead via temporal channel extrapolation.
 In addition, it is worth noting that through spatial extrapolation, the substantial time and power consumption due to antenna switching can be avoided.
-And through the slot-level channel extrapolation, more slots can be configured for data transmission to improve the system's spectral efficiency.
+And through slot-level channel extrapolation, more slots can be configured for data transmission to improve the system's spectral efficiency.
 The overall framework of the proposed method is shown in Fig. \ref{framework}.

 On the one hand, considering the marginal effects of pilots in the spatial and frequency domains, spatial channel extrapolation and frequency channel extrapolation are combined to reduce the single-slot pilot training overhead $C_{sl}$ and circumvent the time and power consumption during single-slot uplink channel estimation (SSUCE).
 Specifically, the $N_{RF}$ RF chains are connected to $N_{RF}$ uniformly sampled antennas out of all $N_T$ antennas without antenna switching in the whole uplink channel estimation phase, and the pilot symbols are configured only on partial subcarriers.
 Ultimately, only the partial uplink CSI can be obtained directly from the received pilot signal, and then the full uplink CSI is extrapolated from the partial uplink CSI.
 Denote the transmitted diagonal pilot signal matrix and the corresponding received pilot signal matrix by $\mathbf{S}^p \in \mathbb{C}^{(N_R \times N_c^\prime) \times (N_R \times N_c^\prime)}$ and $\mathbf{Y}^p \in \mathbb{C}^{N_{RF} \times (N_R \times N_c^\prime)}$, respectively, where $N_c^\prime$ is the number of subcarriers configured with pilot symbols.
 In addition, by concatenating $\mathbf{H}_i$, $i=1, 2, \ldots, N_c$, the uplink channel at all subcarriers, denoted by $\mathbf{H} \in \mathbb{C}^{N_T \times (N_R \times N_c)}$, can be given by: